 Your map will be the blueprint of your road trip.
 So whether you just need to get from point A to point B quickly, or you're hoping to go off the main road in search of adventure, planning your route is crucial.

 We've used most of the online mapping programs as well as good old-fashioned maps.
 So, what's the best approach for planning your route?
 We say it's a mixture of pixels and paper.
-Online mapping programs come with the advantage of being much more flexible and customizable than paper maps.
-Paper maps, on the other hand, are easier to read than computer printouts.

 We have plenty of tips on creating a road trip map online.
 We also have some thoughts on using old-fashioned paper maps.
 Check out these helpful resources: